ga4gh/vrs/schema/vrs/def/Adjacency.rst

-.. warning:: This data class is at a **draft** maturity level and may change
+.. note:: This data class is at a **trial use** maturity level and may change
-    significantly in future releases.
+    in future releases.
 Maturity levels are described in the :ref:`maturity-model`.

 **Computational Definition**

-The `Adjacency` class can represent either the termination of a sequence or the adjoining of the end of a sequence with the beginning of an adjacent sequence, potentially with an intervening linker sequence.
+The `Adjacency` class represents the adjoining of the end of a sequence with the beginning of an adjacent sequence, potentially with an intervening linker sequence.

 **Information Model**